karavanlarp/karavanlarp.github.io/eng/world/leonte.md

 **Some better known legions

 * Adura Legion - Held the Fortress of Mist Pass for a 100 days during year 1617 against a much larger Freelander army.
-* Darith Legion (darith - ‘doom’ in high-alenti) - Differently from other legions, this one is led by a priest of Keteos.
+* Darith Legion (darith - ‘doom’ in high-leonte) - Differently from other legions, this one is led by a priest of Keteos.
 Most of the legion is made up by moroia, deserters and other criminals.
 Historically they have been used as expendable troops against the Free Lands and a large part of the moroia in the legion were Freelanders before their death.
 There are many stories and legends about this legion.
 * Oroph Legion - One of the oldest legions in the Empire, having inspited many legends and books with the bravery of its soldiers.
-* Valara Legion (valara - ‘resolute’ in high-alenti) - The former legion of the current Strategos Peleias Lardon.
+* Valara Legion (valara - ‘resolute’ in high-leonte) - The former legion of the current Strategos Peleias Lardon.

 **Border patrol**